Hungarian–Czechoslovak War: Occupation of Upper Hungary

+Northern campaign

+Battle of Salgótarján and aftermath

-Appealing to Hungarians with promises of regaining the land lost to neighbouring countries within a week of his rise to power, Béla Kun declared war upon Czechoslovakia, which would increase his domestic support by making good on his promise to restore Hungary's borders.
-The Hungarian army recruited men aged between 19 and 25.
+Appealing to Hungarians with promises of regaining the land lost to neighbouring countries within a week of his rise to power, communist revolutioner Béla Kun declared war upon Czechoslovakia.
+That increased Kun's domestic support by making good on his promise to restore Hungary's borders.
+The Hungarian Army recruited men aged between 19 and 25.
 Industrial workers from Budapest volunteered, and many former Austro-Hungarian officers re-enlisted through patriotism.
 The Hungarian army moved its 1st and 5th artillery divisions (40 battalions) to Upper Hungary (partially modern day Slovakia).
-The Hungarian counterattack launched on May 9, 1919 in the area of Hatvan.
-On May 20, 1919, Colonel Aurél Stromfeld, attacked in force and routed Czechoslovak troops from Miskolc (Miškovec), also recapturing Košice and Prešov (Eperjes), thus successfully separated the Czechoslovak and Romanian Armies from each other.
+The Hungarian counterattack launched on 9 May 1919 in the area of Hatvan.
+On 20 May 1919 Colonel Aurél Stromfeld, attacked in force and routed Czechoslovak troops from Miskolc (Miškovec), also recapturing Košice (Kassa) and Prešov (Eperjes), thus successfully separated the Czechoslovak and Romanian Armies from each other.
 Through that successful action, Hungary controlled territory up to its old northern borders and regained control of industrial areas around Miskolc, Salgótarján and Banská Štiavnica (Selmecbánya).

+The 1st Division, unable to cross the Hernád River due to strong Czechoslovak resistance, did not complete its daily objective.
+However, the rest of the corps successfully advanced.
+Particularly successful were the 80th and 46th brigades of the 3rd Division, which pushed forward towards Losonc (today Lučenec).
+As a result, the enemy evacuated Losonc on the evening of 30 May.

+On 1 June, the troops captured Tiszalúc, Szendrő, Tornalja, and Léva (today Levice).
+By 3 June, they had entered Érsekújvár (today Nové Zámky), and on 5 June, the Hungarian soldiers marched into Sárospatak and Korpona (today Krupina).
+The Hungarian forces of the 6th Division operated towards Kassa (today Košice) and on 6 June they had captured the city.
+In the following days, the III Corps continued to push their attack towards Tőketerebes (today Trebišov), Eperjes (today Prešov), Bártfa (today Bardejov).

-Proclamation of Slovak Soviet Republic and the moral collapse of army
+Proclamation of Slovak Soviet Republic and moral collapse of army

-Despite communist promises on the restoration of the former borders of Hungary, the communist declared the establishment of the Slovak Soviet Republic in Prešov on 16 June 1919.
-After the proclamation of the Slovak Soviet Republic, the Hungarian nationalists and patriots soon realized that the new communist government had no intentions to recapture the lost territories, only to spread communist ideology and establish other communist states in Europe, and was thus sacrificing Hungarian national interests.
-Despite the series of military victories against the Czechoslovak army, the Hungarian Red Army started to disintegrate because of the fundamental tension between patriots and communists during the establishment of the Independent Slovak Soviet Republic, and that concession shook the popular and military support of the communist government, particularly among professional military officers, patriots and nationalists in the Hungarian Red Army.
-Even the chief of the general staff Aurél Stromfeld, in fact, resigned his post in protest.
+Despite the communists' promises on the restoration of the former borders of Hungary, they declared the establishment of the independent Slovak Soviet Republic in Eperjes (today Prešov) on 16 June 1919.
+After that proclamation, the Hungarian nationalists and patriots soon realized that the new communist government had no intentions to recapture the lost territories, only to spread communist ideology and establish other communist states in Europe, and was thus sacrificing Hungarian national interests.
+Despite the series of military victories against the Czechoslovak Army, the Hungarian Red Army started to disintegrate because of the fundamental tension between patriots and communists during the establishment of the Slovak Soviet Republic, and that concession shook the popular and military support of the communist government, particularly among professional military officers, patriots and nationalists in the Hungarian Red Army.
+In fact, even the chief of the general staff, Aurél Stromfeld, resigned his post in protest.